-For our 2017 trip to Italy, Bonnie picked up the New Outlander 20 liter daypack.
+For our 2017 trip to Italy, Bonnie picked up the New Outlander 20-liter daypack.
 The daypack packs down to next to nothing.
 That said, it does not have a hydration sleeve and the mesh pockets on the sides are just “ok” for holding a water bottle.

 Because it is so collapsible, the pack itself does not have much form to it when not fully packed.
 As a result, a full water bottle can easily fall out.
 In terms of capacity, at 20 liters, it is solidly in between the Flash 18 and Flash 22.
-In terms of weight, it is the lightest of our daypacks at 7.4 ounces.
+In terms of weight, it is one of the lightest of our daypacks at 7.4 ounces.